chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/inline-status.md

 **Compact Dot Badge without Label** - use it to indicate that something is new or something has changed without showing a count.

-**D﻿o not use**
+**Do not use**

-Inline Status is only used to provide advisory information to the user, do not use it for communicating high priority information.
+Inline Status is only used to provide advisory information to the user, do not use it for communicating high-priority information.

 **These are some typical situations in which each color could be used:**

-\
 **Red** - Error status is used to alert a failed process or emergency alerts\
 **Orange** - Warning status is used to notify the user of an expiring license or process\
 **Green** - Success status is used to communicate that an update has been successfully completed\
 **Blue** - Info status is used to communicate a process in progress or current status or update\
-**Grey** - None status is used to notify users regarding a basic, general status where no furthur action required.\
+**Grey** - None status is used to notify users regarding a basic, general status where no further action is required.\
-The lowest level of severity, is grey (neutral) and the highest level of severity, is red (Alert).
+The lowest level of severity is grey (neutral) and the highest level of severity, is red (Alert).

 ![](/img/frame-1.png)

-# **A﻿ccessibility**
+# **Accessibility**

  "Coming soon"